Adopt a Baby in Oklahoma

 If you’ve decided that adoption is the right path for your family, then next you’ll need to decide which adoption professional you want to work with.
 To do that, you’ll first need to determine which type of Oklahoma adoption you want to pursue.
 There are different adoption requirements for each different type of child adoption in Oklahoma, including:

 Families who wish to adopt an infant in Oklahoma will want to choose a domestic adoption agency like American Adoptions.
-National adoption agencies are able to offer the full range of services needed to adopt a child in Oklahoma and, unlike smaller local agencies, are able to work with birth and adoptive parents in OK and throughout the U.S.
+National adoption agencies are able to offer the full range of services needed to adopt a child in Oklahoma and, unlike smaller local agencies, are able to work with prospective birth and adoptive parents in OK and throughout the U.S.

 For adoptive families who are flexible about the age and needs of the child you adopt in OK, a foster care adoption may be the right option for you.
 Many of the 500 children in Oklahoma foster care who are eligible for adoption are older, part of a sibling group, or have additional needs.